techschool/pcbook-go/README.md

     The input of the API is a stream of requests, each with a laptop ID and a score.

     The API will returns a stream of responses, each contains a laptop ID, the number of times that laptop was rated, and the average rated score.

-## The complete gRPC course

-If you're building APIs for your microservices or mobile applications, you definitely want to try gRPC.
-It is super-fast, strongly-typed, and you no longer need to write a lot of boilerplate codes for services communication.
-Thanks to awesome HTTP/2 and Protocol Buffer!

-This is a 4-in-1 course, where you will learn not only gRPC, but also protocol-buffer and backend development with Go and Java.
-The codes in this course are production-grade, with well-organised structure and unit tests.

-### What you’ll learn:

-- What gRPC is, how it works, why we should use it, and where it is suitable to.
-- The amazing HTTP/2 protocol that gRPC is built on.
-- Compare gRPC with REST.
-- Write and serialise protocol-buffer messages using Go + Java.
-- Define gRPC services with protocol-buffer and generate Go + Java codes.
-- Implement 4 types of gRPC using Go + Java: unary, server-streaming, client-streaming and bidirectional streaming.
-- Handle context deadline, gRPC errors and status codes Write production-grade application with interfaces and unit tests for gRPC services.

-### Are there any course requirements or prerequisites?

-- You only need to have basic programming skills in Go or Java.

 ## TECH SCHOOL - From noob to pro